lanl/qmd-progress/docs/TUTORIALS.rst

      integer :: i,j

-The condeblock to be added to generate the overlat matrix `smat_bml` is the following:
+The condeblock to be added to generate the overlap matrix ``smat_bml`` is the following:

 .. code-block:: fortran